 Conemaugh School of Nursing values its students and recognizes the importance that families fulfill in their lives.
-This being said, Conemaugh Memorial Medical Center and the Conemaugh School of Nursing are not appropriate places for non-student, minor children to be present.
-Please make every effort to have child care and/or emergency child care available for your children during clinical and classroom times.
+Conemaugh Memorial Medical Center and the Conemaugh School of Nursing are not appropriate places for non-student, minor children to be present.
+Please make every effort to have childcare and/or emergency childcare available for your children during clinical and classroom times.
 The learning environments need to be safe and disruption free for all staff and students at all times.